tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 $ npm install -g @tru_id/cli@canary
 ```

-**TODO: Phil to publish new verison of CLI that removes the prompt at install**
+**TODO: Phil to publish new verison of CLI that removes the prompt at install and update /console to use the `setup:credentials` command**

 Run `tru setup:credentials` using the credentials from the [**tru.ID** console](https://tru.id/console):

 ```bash
 $ tru setup:credentials {client_id} {client_secret} {data_residency}
 ```

-**TODO: Phil to publish new verison of Dev Server CLI & sample server that supports SubscriberCheck**

 Install the CLI [development server plugin](https://github.com/tru-ID/cli-plugin-dev-server):